My last name pronunciation? IPA: 'fraŋki, French/Spanish: franqui, English: fronki, German: franki

 I was a Senior Research Scientist and Project Leader of the Autonomous Robotics and Human-Machine Systems group at the Max Planck Institute for biological Cybernetics, under the direction of Prof. H. H. Buelthoff.

 I obtained the PhD in 'Ingegneria dei Sistemi' (Analysis and Control of Dynamical Systems) and the master degree in Electronic Engineering at "La Sapienza" University of Rome, under the supervision of Prof. G. Oriolo.
 I have been a visiting graduate student at the University of California Santa Barbara (UCSB) with Prof. F. Bullo.
 In the past I worked for embedded-computing-systems and business-consulting companies.

 Since 2016, I am an IEEE Senior Member

 Since 2014, I am a founding co-chair of the IEEE RAS Technical Committee on Multi-Robot Systems

-Since 2016, I am an Associate Editor of the IEEE Transactions on Robotics.
+Since 2016, I have been an Associate Editor of the IEEE Transactions on Robotics.

 List of research topics divided by areas: